 At Ambrose Treacy College we aim to include all members of our community in quality sporting opportunities that promote enjoyment, engagement and achievement.
 Each boy can realise his own love of sport at the level and in the context that he chooses.

 ATC Sport Department Contacts

-Mr Dave Capra, Head of Sport and Activities
+Mr Nathan Burgess, Head of Sport and Activities

 At ATC we use a variety of mediums to communicate with parents.
 Our central source of information for Sport is available on ATConnect, our online newsletter.
 We use the College App which is iPhone and Android compatible for notifications and alerts.
 Our College Facebook is used for conveying weather and sports notifications as well as posting sport photos and videos.
 Activity coordinators, coaches and managers will also use the College Parent Lounge in SEQTA to email communication directly to parents once students are signed up and involved in particular sports and activities.